alko5923/Webstore/README.md

 # A webstore implementation
-# (using the custom-built hash-table and linked list)

 Welcome to our Webstore!

-The program can be built and run with the command "make assignment2" in the terminal.
+It can be built and run with the command "make assignment2" in the terminal.
 The user can then proceed to make choices in the menus.

 The main menu offers the option of choosing to navigate the program either as